Mountain Metropolitan Transit: Recovery

-All routes run at hourly intervals.
-While the services regained were nowhere near as prosperous as when Metro began in 2005 (nor in its Springs Transit days where only the express routes did not run on Saturday), it was very much welcomed.

 On October 31, 2011, the service for Ute Pass Express, which was an express service for the city of Woodland Park, Colorado, was cut due to the federal grant expiring & low ridership.

-2012: More Positive Restoration

-For the start of the 2012 year, it was proposed to test the feasibility of smaller buses for low-ridership routes.
-This would remove the normal 35 foot Gillig Phantoms and Gillig BRT's, to a 16-passenger cutaway bus.
-These were tested on routes 15, 16, 22, and 24.

 On April 2, 2012, route 31 was eliminated due to the city of Fountain, Colorado not contracting with Mountain Metropolitan Transit any longer since the City of Fountain began their own transit service.

-Also, Mountain Metropolitan Transit split Route 22 (which also ran into Fountain near Fountain Mesa & Mesa Ridge) into two different routes.
-Route 22 was changed from running its normal route, and started to run the south part of Colorado Springs under a new route known as Southborough.
-The new Route 32, however, will run most of the normal Route 22, but will not continue to the city of Fountain.
-This move also reduced Metro Mobility paratransit services from providing services into Fountain as well.
-Along with these spring changes, its ADA paratransit (Metro Mobility) has increased its fare from $0.36 a mile to $0.38 a mile.
+Along with these spring changes, its ADA paratransit (Metro Mobility) increased its fare from $0.36 a mile to $0.38 a mile.

-The changes also changed the direction of Route 14, although no riders were directly affected.
-The change was to accommodate a new ridership pattern and the relocation of the El Paso County Human Services offices.

-Finally, Front Range Express (FREX) had its final service to and from Denver on August 31, 2012.
+Front Range Express (FREX) had its final service to and from Denver on August 31, 2012.
 The popular service was decommissioned due to the city of Colorado Springs pulling its funding for the service.
 One of the reasons FREX was eliminated was to help restore the local bus service.

-2013: The Return of Evening Services

-On April 1, 2013, some evening service returned to the city.
-These Routes include: